cmaartin/OSCP-CTFs/CTF/SickOs 1.1.md

 ls -l /var/www/connect.py
 -rwxrwxrwx 1 root root 109 Dec  5  2015 /var/www/connect.py
 ```
-We can completely replace the file with an exploit named connect.py
+As cronjobs are usually run as root ,We can completely replace the file with an exploit named connect.py and hopefully create a shell with root.

+# Exploit

+Replace the file with an exploit of our own
 From https://www.trustedsec.com/2011/06/creating-a-13-line-backdoor-worry-free-of-av/
 ```
 #!/usr/bin/python